-Cytera Cellworks aims to bring cell culture automation to your dinner plate
+Cytera CellWorks aims to bring cell culture automation to your dinner plate

 Cellular agriculture, or growing animal cells in a lab, seems to hit that button and the two are currently enrolled in Y Combinator’s Summer 2018 cohort to help them get to the next step.

 There’s been an explosion in the lab-made meat industry, which relies on taking a biopsy of animal cells and then growing them in a lab to make the meat versus getting it from an actual living, breathing animal.
 In just the last couple of years startups like Memphis Meats have started to pop up, offering lab meat to restaurants.
-Even the company known for its vegan mayo products Hampton Creek (now called Just) is creating a lab-grown foie gras.
+Even the company known for its vegan mayo products, Hampton Creek (now called Just), is creating a lab-grown foie gras.

-Originally, the company was going to go for general automation in the lab but had enough interest from clients and potential business in just the cell culture automation aspect they changed the name for clarity.
+Originally, the company was going to go for general automation in the lab, but had enough interest from clients and potential business in just the cell culture automation aspect they changed the name for clarity.
 Cytera already has some promising prospects, too, including a leading gene therapy company the two couldn’t name just yet.

 Of course, automation in the lab is nothing new and big pharma has already poured billions into it for drug discovery.
-One could imagine a giant pharma company teaming up with a meat company looking to get into the lab-made meat industry and doing something similar but so far Willats and Afshar says they haven’t really seen that happening.
+One could imagine a giant pharma company teaming up with a meat company looking to get into the lab-made meat industry and doing something similar, but so far Willats and Afshar says they haven’t really seen that happening.
 They say bigger companies are much more likely to partner with smaller startups like theirs to get the job done.

 Obviously, there are trade-offs at either end.
 But, should Cytera make it, you may find yourself eating a chicken breast one day built by a company who bought the cells made in the Cytera lab.